Skip to content

 idstringyesName you use to refer to the channel from routes and per-task fields.
 Must be unique. "inapp" is reserved.
 Cannot contain : (reserved for inline target overrides).

-The rest of the fields depend on the type — see the provider page for the full list.
+Everything beyond those two depends on the type — the provider page has the full list for each.

 [[notifier]]